Ashley L. Garrett, LPC, Ed.S., NCC

 Mindi Amberson, LPC

 Mindi Amberson is a Licensed Professional Counselor and a Licensed Bachelor level Social Worker.
 She earned her bachelor’s degree in Social Work from Jacksonville State University.
 She earned her Master’s Degree in Community Agency Counseling from Jacksonville State University.
 Mindi is currently working toward her Education Specialty Degree in Community Agency Counseling.
 Mindi’s strength lies in the areas of helping clients with addiction and in coping with the emotional strains of parenting a child with developmental and intellectual disabilities.
 Her professional background includes leading support groups, modelling techniques for adults with parenting concerns, developing trust between parent and child, marriage and family counseling, and in applying behavioral changes for children with anger and boundary issues.
 Mindi is a member of the American Counseling Association, SAPAC, and the Governor’s Committee for Persons with Disabilities.
-Mindi is under the supervision of Natalie Shipman.

 I believe everyone has a choice.
 We choose to accept things and we are also able to choose not to accept things.
 Within that power to choose, lies our power to change.
 My approach to therapy is based on Reality and Choice Theory by Dr. William Glasser.
 I believe our past has shaped us, but we are only able to control our present by the choices we make and by the behaviors we choose to show.
-I believe a counselling partnership is one of freedom of expression for a client and a safe haven to explore all current feelings and thoughts.
+I believe a counseling partnership is one of freedom of expression for a client and a safe haven to explore all current feelings and thoughts.
 I believe everyone has individual strengths and that therapy should be focused on those strengths and on the client’s current needs.